OlafRadicke/isar/README.txt

-Moldau is an kvm-gui-tool.
+"isar" is a front end for KVM Libvirt.

     AUTHORS
-isar code is developed by:
+Moldau  code is developed by:

 "Olaf Radicke! <briefkasten@olaf-radicke.de>